Parser

 The default value is "best" for the most accurate model.
 Ignored if path_to_model_weights is not None.
 To further improve performance, consider using the models (fasttext or BPEmb) with their counterparts using an attention mechanism with the attention_mechanism flag.

 • attention_mechanism (bool) – Whether to use the model with an attention mechanism.
-The model will use an attention mechanism that takes an extra 100 MB on GPU usage (see the doc for more statistics).
+The model will use an attention mechanism that takes an extra 100 MB on GPU usage (see the documentation for more statistics).
 The default value is False.

 • device (Union[int, str, torch.torch.device]) –